 Careers education includes both education and guidance.
 Careers education helps our pupils develop the knowledge and skills they need to make successful choices, manage transitions in learning and move into college or work.
 Through guidance, pupils are able to use their knowledge and skills to make decisions about learning and work that are right for them.

-Careers Education is delivered through the PSHE programme for Years 7-9 and the Preparation for Adulthood programme for Years 10 and 11 and 12-14.
+Careers Education is delivered through the PSHE programme for Years 7-9.

 |Year 7 and 8||Pupils focus on developing their self -awareness, identifying their strengths, their skills and their areas for development.
 Pupils begin to explore the world of work through their PSHE lessons as well as through visitors coming into school and visits into their local community|